 What is Calum?

-Calum is a malicious piece of software, belonging to the Phobos ransomware family.
-Malware under this classification is designed to encrypt data and demand a ransom for its decryption.
-During the encryption all affected files are appended with victim's unique ID, developers' email address and the ".Calum" extension (".id[victim's_ID].[email@example.com].Calum").
-Therefore, a file like "1.jpg" would appears as something similar to "1.jpg.id[1E857D00-2473].[firstname.lastname@example.org].Calum", and so on.
-After this process, "info.hta" and "info.txt" files are dropped into certain affected folders.
-Updated variants of this ransomware use ".[email@example.com].Calum" extension for encrypted files.
+Calum is malicious software belonging to the Phobos ransomware family.
+Malware under this classification is designed to encrypt data and demand ransom payments for decryption.
+During encryption, all affected files are appended with the victim's unique ID, developer's email address, and the ".Calum" extension (".id[victim's_ID].[email@example.com].Calum").

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: